gtaubman/clock/README.md

 digital clock.

-The clock features buttons to set the time, a hold button to aid in syncing the clock to another time source, and a switch to change the seconds digits to display the temperature instead of the current seconds.
+The clock features buttons to set the time, a hold button to aid in syncing the clock to another time source, and a switch to toggle the right-most display between showing seconds and the current temperature as reported by the real-time clock.

 The clock is divided into two PCBs: